 For around $500, you can build a brand new gaming PC that has a recent-generation Intel Core i3 processor, Nvidia’s entry-level GTX 1650 graphics and 512GB of speedy solid-state storage.
 At this price point, you can expect AAA games to run at low to mid settings at 1080p resolution, but you will be able to at least play them.
 Dropping down to 720p will allow you to turn on some more eye candy.

 For the best $500 PC build for gaming, we recommend a Core i3-9100F processor from Intel, which has a reasonable four cores and a max rated turbo boost of 4.2 GHz.
 The 9100F comes with a usable stock cooler in the box and, with a TDP of 65W, it’s not going to require a high-end power supply.

-Our graphics card is the GTX 1650 Super, because it’s the most powerful card we could fit into this budget.
-In fact, when we found MSI’s GTX 1650 Super Ventus XS, it was $151 which is about $18 less than all the competitors.
-You can go with any GTX 1650 Super card that’s a good price at the time you’re shopping.
+Our graphics card is the GTX 1650, because it’s the most powerful card we could fit into this budget, though you’d be better off stretching another $30 or so and getting a 1650 Super Card of some kind.
 This card should allow you to play games like Shadow of the Tomb Raider and Borderlands 3 at around an 80 fps average at 1080p and normal settings.